- Michael Almereyda

 - Release Date

 Watching his experiments through a two-way mirror, a silent observer not unlike a moviegoer, Milgram watches the scene unfold: Two volunteer test subjects assigned to separate roles of “Teacher” and “Learner” enter neighboring rooms, the Teacher seated at a desk in front of a control panel, the Learner on the other side of a wall and strapped to electrodes.
-They’re told by Milgram’s staff that the Teacher must ask a series of questions and the Learner must respond.
+Milgram’s staff tells them that the Teacher must ask a series of questions, and the Learner must respond.
 With each wrong answer, the Teacher must deliver an increasingly powerful electric shock to the Learner.
-And while the Teacher has felt the lowest level of electrical shock as an example of the pain he will be inflicting, the planted Learner (Jim Gaffigan) actually receives no shocks whatsoever; the experiment is all about whether the Teacher (played by various actors, including Anthony Edwards, John Leguizamo, Anton Yelchin, etc.) will deliver what he believes are shocks because, according to what they’re told by Milgram’s staff, the authority in the room, that it’s what they’re supposed to do.
-Nevermind if the Learner pleads for the shocks to stop on the other end—few Teachers mind at all, and instead continue to administer punishment, despite displaying visible signs that they don’t want to be participating.
+And while the Teacher has felt the lowest level of electrical shock as an example of the pain he will be inflicting, the planted Learner (Jim Gaffigan) actually receives no shocks whatsoever; the experiment is all about whether the Teacher (played by various actors, including Anthony Edwards, John Leguizamo, Anton Yelchin, etc.) will deliver what he believes are shocks because, according to what Milgram’s staff tells them, the authority in the room, that it’s what they’re supposed to do.
+Never mind if the Learner pleads for the shocks to stop on the other end—few Teachers mind at all, and instead continue to administer punishment, despite displaying visible signs that they don’t want to be participating.

 To be sure, a large portion of the human race receives pleasure from power, whether they like it or not.
-Watch Craig Zobel’s 2012 film Compliance, based on a true story of a store clerk who put a fellow employee through a degrading strip search, because someone claiming to be a police officer on the phone told her to.
+Watch Craig Zobel’s 2012 film Compliance, based on a true story of a store clerk who put a fellow employee through a degrading strip search because someone claiming to be a police officer on the phone told her to.
 It’s a disturbing little movie that shows the extent some are willing to go to remain complicit with authority.
 As we see in Experimenter, Milgram borrowed several of his ideas from episodes of the popular TV show Candid Camera, where people are placed in awkward situations and go against their better judgment to conform to comedic effect.
-Milgram is less accepting of the 1976 made-for-TV movie called The Tenth Level, in which he’s played by William Shatner in a cheap assessment of his work.
-Almereyda includes references like these to show how Milgram’s research became a popular notion; but he also includes scenes where Milgram is stopped on the street and insulted because people who don’t understand what he’s trying to do read a bad review of his book.
+Milgram is less accepting of the 1976 made-for-TV movie called The Tenth Level, in which William Shatner plays him in a cheap assessment of his work.
+Almereyda includes references like these to show how Milgram’s research became somewhat popular; but he also includes scenes where Milgram is stopped on the street and insulted because people who don’t understand what he’s trying to do read a bad review of his book.